 Showerheads and faucets:

-In the study, dishwashers and washing machines were operated for 30 days and 240 completed wash cycles on soft and hard water sources.
+In the study, dishwashers and washing machines were operated for 30 days and 240 completed wash cycles using soft and hard water sources.
 The units using soft water were almost completely free of any water scale buildup.
-As the report states, they appeared as if they could be cleaned up to look like new with just a quick wipe down. the appearance of the inside of units using hard water showed the need for deliming and cleaning due to the buildup of scale and deposits.
+As the report states, they appeared as if they could be cleaned up to look like new with just a quick wipe down.
+The appearance of the inside of units using hard water showed the need for deliming and cleaning due to the buildup of scale and deposits.

 WQA is a not-for-profit association that provides public information about water treatment issues and also trains and certifies professionals to better serve consumers.
 WQA has more than 2,500 members internationally.